ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

    to requests for the parent via RPC.
 4. Therefore, optimistic nodes must send optimistic blocks via RPC.

-So, to prevent network segregation from optimistic nodes accidentally sending invalid payloads, nodes should never downscore/disconnect nodes due to invalid payloads.
+So, to prevent network segregation from optimistic nodes inadvertently sending invalid execution payloads, nodes should never downscore/disconnect nodes due to such invalid payloads.
 This does open the network to some DoS attacks from invalid execution payloads, but the scope of actors is limited to validators who can put those payloads in valid (and slashable) beacon blocks.
 Therefore, it is argued that